 This led in December 2013 to a joint announcement by the People’s Republic of China and the United States of America that the two countries would undertake a reciprocal peer review of their fossil-fuel subsidies under the G20 process.
 The OECD was invited to serve as Chair of these reviews.
-The final versions of the reviews (and of the countries’ own self reviews, which were issued at the start of the process) were issued in September 2016 and can be downloaded from here:
+The final versions of the reviews (and of the countries’ own self reviews, which were issued at the start of the process) were issued in September 2016.

 Peer Review of China (G20低效化石燃料补贴同行审议-中国审议报告-中文-提交峰会)

 Peer Review of the United States